kpercyro/ReactToRiches/README.md

 - Pop-up "more info" button gives the users more information about how their credit score is calculated
 - The calculated credit score is displayed to the user, along with additional inputted insights and information

+## Project Credit:
+This is my final project for Winter 2024 MSCI 342: Principles of Software Engineering.